SineQunNon/SineQunNon/README.md

 ## Jinu Park the SineQuaNon

-I am Masterpiece of Data Engineer in the making
+I am the Masterpiece of Data Engineer in the Making

-#수정중
+##수정중